How To Care For Chickens In The Winter Basics

 Should I be worried about frostbite for my chickens?

-Frostbite is a concern and will most commonly target your chickens comb and wattle.
+Frostbite is a concern and will most commonly target your chicken’s comb and wattle.
 These areas are vulnerable without feather cover.
-Keeping your coop dry and draft free is your best prevention against frostbite, which can be caused by excess moisture combined with frosty wind and freezing temps.
+Keeping your coop dry and draft-free is your best prevention against frostbite, which can be caused by excess moisture combined with frosty wind and cold temperatures.

-Another preventative measure chicken keepers have used is to spread Vaseline (or a natural alternative) on your chicken’s comb and wattle as an extra barrier against the cold.
+Another preventative measure chicken keepers have used is to spread petroleum jelly (or a natural alternative) on your chicken’s comb and wattle as an extra barrier against the cold.

 You’ll want to be observant and try to avoid frostbite as it is rather uncomfortable for your chickens.
 But if minor frostbite does occur, it’s not the end of the world.
 Our rooster had some on his comb this past winter, and a month into spring you couldn’t even tell it was there.